vblessing/Moon/about/index.md

 <center><b>Victoria</b> is an artsy, creative trapped in the body of an analytical techie.
 Some days it's vice versa.</center>

-I'm currently working as an Operations Engineer at Texas A&M University.
-I'm using configuration management tools like Chef to manage the Linux infrastructure for the College of Architecture.
+I'm currently working as an Operations Engineer at Texas A&M University, using configuration management tools like Chef to manage the Linux infrastructure for the College of Architecture.
 I graduated for Texas A&M in December 2014, with a Management Information Systems degree and an Internation Business Certificate.
 I worked for the College of Architecture as a student worker, starting out on the ITS helpdesk as a freshman, and working my way up through various support and development roles, before stepping in the Linux sysadmin role the summer before my last semester.
 It's been a great opportunity